stephlabou/epi-marss/README.md

   that still typically have all relevant data types (temperature, chlorophyll, etc.).
 * Decide on which phytoplankton taxa to include in the model.

+# V2 - Stephanie Labou

+Depth resolution: Data has been limited to 0-50m (inclusive).
+For temperature, I have included the average temperature 0-50m.
+For chla, I have both the average and sum total for 0-50m.
+For plankton, values are sums within 0-50m.
+Zooplankton are provided from depth ranges, so reported values are total zoop summed over 0-10, 10-25, and 25-50m.
+Temporal resolution: Values were aggregated to month within years.
+Monthly data was then subset to only periods when all data is available: 1979-1999 (primarily limited by phytos, which only go through 1999).

+NAs replacement:
+* Single NA: retained
+* Two or more sequential NA: replaced by monthly average for that variable across whole time period

+Replacing zeros:
+* For each variable, I replaced zeros with half the minimum non-zero value for that value, plus a random number between 0 and 1.
+* Note: each variable received a different random number and random number remained consistent within variable.
+Therefore, within a variable, all zero values became the same non-zero value.
+* Note: this also means that some cases, an NA value was appropriately replaced with a zero (monthly avg) which was then replaced appropriately with a non-zero.
+Should be fine, but somewhat squishy, so making aware.